 As you may know, I love coffee!
-Keto coffee, regular coffee, iced coffee… However, as I get older, I noticed I seem to be more sensitive to caffeine.
+Keto coffee, regular coffee, iced coffee… However, as I get older, I notice I seem more sensitive to caffeine.
 I used to be able to drink coffee in the evening and sleep perfectly fine!
-Not anymore! if you struggle with sleep issues, try avoiding coffee in the afternoon.
+Not anymore!
+If you struggle with sleep issues, try avoiding coffee in the afternoon.

 Improving your sleep during perimenopause will be all about experimenting with the suggestions I gave you, plus maybe some other ideas that relate to your specific issues (for example, if you suffer from sleep apnea or restless leg syndrome).
 You will most likely find that some things work for a while, and then you start waking up again.
 It’s ok!
 Try not to get discouraged, it’s a process just like weight loss is!
 There are ups and downs and breakthroughs!
 They are plateaus as well.
 The journey is just as important as the destination.